-Israeli companies are generally subject to corporate tax, which has decreased in recent years, from a rate of 26.5% in 2014 and 2015 to 25% in 2016 and to 24% in 2017 to 23% for 2018, 2019, 2020 and 2021.
+Israeli companies are generally subject to corporate tax, which has decreased in recent years, from a rate of 26.5% in 2014 and 2015 to 25% in 2016 and to 24% in 2017 to 23% for 2018, 2019, 2020, 2021 and 2022.
 However, the effective corporate tax rate payable by a company that derives income from an Approved Enterprise, a Privileged Enterprise or a Preferred Enterprise (as discussed below) may be considerably less.
 Capital gains generated by an Israeli company are generally subject to tax at the corporate tax rate.

 In 2006, transfer pricing regulations came into force, following the introduction of Section 85A of the Israeli Tax Ordinance under Amendment 132.
-The transfer pricing rules require that cross-border transactions between related parties be carried out implementing an arms' length principle based on a transfer pricing study and reported and taxed accordingly.
+The transfer pricing rules require that cross-border transactions between related parties (as defined in Section 85A of the Israeli Tax Ordinance) be carried out implementing an arms' length principle based on a transfer pricing study and reported and taxed accordingly.